noiseprotocol/noise_spec/noise.md

 handshake, and rules for sending and receiving handshake messages by sequentially processing the tokens from a message pattern.

-Each party to a handshake maintains the following variables:
+Each party maintains the following variables:

  * **`s, e`**: The local party's static and ephemeral key pairs (which may be empty).